 Convert More Customers and Spend Less Doing It

 The data that Invoca gives marketers allows them to optimize their marketing to increase their conversion rates.
 That may not come as a complete surprise, but many simultaneously discover efficiencies that reducing their cost per conversion.
-Within 90 days of implementing Invoca, DispatchHealth was able to convert 50 percent more consumers.
+Within 90 days of implementing Invoca, a healthcare customer was able to convert 50 percent more consumers.
 The call data was key to improving not just call conversion rates, but also on their website and requests made from other digital channels.
 Using call data from Invoca, the marketing team was able to improve the effectiveness of everything from ad copy and landing pages to the actual handling of the phone calls.
 This resulted in a 50% increase in conversion rates and a 50% decrease in cost-per-click.
 Why would you turn down a more-for-less proposition?

 Personalize the Call Experience to Convert More High-Value Customers

 When you first say “caller experience” out loud, most marketer’s first thought is “that’s the call center’s responsibility.”
 Even if you’re bidding on all of the right keywords and dialed in your audiences, a poor call experience can kill conversion rates and make your marketing efforts less effective.
 Making improvements to the call experience can help you discover and route more of your highest-value customers to the right place faster.